We’ve created this website specifically for UK based, qualified financial advisers only.

 Appointing a Power of Attorney can help, but clients are often reluctant to do this.
 People may struggle to imagine that their future self will think or feel any different to the way they think and feel today.
 The behavioural economists call this ‘projection bias’.

-Serious conditions like cancer, stroke or a serious accident can render someone incapable of making decisions, and they’ll be many cases where there isn’t a Power of Attorney in place.
+Serious conditions like cancer, stroke or a serious accident can render someone incapable of making decisions, and there will be many cases where there isn’t a Power of Attorney in place.

 With 50% of UK adults displaying one or more characteristics of being potentially vulnerable, it’s important to be able to recognise and support your vulnerable clients.